NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/Setup/installing_anaconda.md

 You shouldn't need to do this for the initial setup.

-Once the virtual environment has been created it can be activated (the name "8820-env" was specified in the environment.yml file):
+Once the virtual environment has been created it can be activated (the name "2025-env" was specified in the `environment.yml` file and "2025-book-env" in the `environment_JB.yml` file):

-    conda activate 8820-env
+    conda activate 2025-env

 To deactivate the virtual environment: